anviparikh09/digital-literacy-project/task-3-platforms/readme.md

+# Task 3: Coding & Collaboration Platforms

-This folder contains my work for coding and collaboration platforms.
+This folder contains my work for Task 3 of the Digital Literacy project.

-It includes:
+## Coding Practice
+I completed a beginner-level coding problem on HackerRank titled "Solve Me First".
+This helped me understand basic programming concepts like input, output, and functions.

+## Google Form Quiz
+I created a Digital Literacy Awareness Quiz using Google Forms.
+The quiz includes multiple-choice and short-answer questions to test basic knowledge of digital tools and safe internet practices.

+## Files Included
-- Screenshot of a completed coding challenge
+coding.png – Screenshot of completed coding problem
-- Google Form (Digital Literacy Quiz) screenshots
-- Google Sheet response screenshot
+form.png – Screenshot of the Google Form
+response.png – Screenshot of quiz responses with scores